redeecash/elmx.data/README.md

-# Data Repository for the EXEMPT LIQUIDITY MARKET EXCHANGE (ELMX)
+# Data Repository for the Non-reporting Entities

 If you are an issuer with an existing SEC exempt offering under regulation D, regulation A tier 1 or a non-reporting interstate offering, you can now provide quarterly and annual reporting to your investors and potential investors on a voluntarily basis.